Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Density-of-states

 For the density-of-states, we have

 for which we again employ a Lorentzian representation for the delta function.
-The effects due to the gaps between the energy subbands that are generated by the positive parameter $\alpha $ are clearly reflected in the density of states.
-The presented density of states in Fig.\ref{dos} are for three values of $\alpha=0,\ 0.5$ and $1.0$
+The effects due to the gaps between the energy subbands that are generated by the positive parameter $\alpha $ are clearly reflected in the density-of-states.
+The presented density-of-states in Fig.\ \ref{dos} are for three values of $\alpha=0,\ 0.5$ and $1.0$